Builderb0y/BigGlobe/scripting docs/files/data/modid/dimension/Layers.md

 			* ColumnEntryRegistry (x and z are hard-coded at the current position being generated, unless you're in a dx or dz block (see below), in which case they're hard-coded at the position of an adjacent column)

 			The Y level itself can also be accessed via the `y` variable.
-	* `scripted` (added in V4.2.1 or V4.3.0, whichever one gets released first) - allows a script to place any block wherever it wants (as long as it's within the valid range and the chunk bounds).
+	* `scripted` (new in V4.3.0) - allows a script to place any block wherever it wants (as long as it's within the valid range and the chunk bounds).
 This type has the following additional properties:
 		* `script` - a script which places blocks.
 This script has the following environments available:
 			* MathScriptEnvironment
 			* StatelessRandomScriptEnvironment